rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ![Code snippet of solution from SchedulesController.DeleteConfirmed method](sprint3pics/pic16.png)

 #### 4. What is the end result?
-The result is that when a schedule is deleted, it's associated calendar event on the calendar is automatically deleted as well.
+The result is that when a `Schedule` object is deleted, it's associated `CalendarEvent` object on the calendar is automatically deleted as well.

 ###### Creating a new `Schedule` object
 ![Creating a new schedule](sprint3pics/pic17.png)